chen0040/java-reinforcement-learning-tic-tac-toe/README.md

 logger.info("SARSA Bot beats Random Bot in {} % of the games being played", successRate * 100);
 ```

-This sample code can be found in the DojoQ.java file in the project.
+This sample code can be found in the DojoSarsa.java file in the project.